the-mentor/ESPHome-Device-Sim/README.md

 * `pip3 install esphome`

 ## How to use the Emulator
-* Open a console and nevigate to the repo.
+* Open a console and navigate to the repo.
+* Change directory to the device directory you want to simulate for example `cd esp32`
-* Run `esphome compile test-device.yaml` and wait for the download and compiling to finish.
+* Run `esphome compile test-esp32-device.yaml` and wait for the download and compiling to finish.
 * In VSCode open the command palette (CTRL+SHIFT+P) and search for `Wokwi: Start Simulator`
 * Modify the `test-device.yaml` to test your own code.